-We want to support the teachers, parents, and students in our community who are continuing to learn while practicing social distancing at home.
-Below is a list of some of our favorite activities on water conservation and related topics that work well outside of a traditional classroom setting.
+Below is a list of some of our favorite activities on water conservation and related topics to that can be used in or outside of the classroom.

 - How much water do you use?

-Estimate your home water use using an interactive, online water calculator from Home Water Works that shows you where you could be more efficient and offers simple conservation tips that save water and energy.
+Estimate your home water use.
+The interactive, online water calculator from Home Water Works shows you where you could be more efficient and offers simple tips that save water and energy.

 - Meter and leak hunt

 Decode your utility usage and learn ways to conserve by going on a meter and leak hunt.
 This hands-on STEM activity is available in Spanish and English from STEM HERO.

 This interactive, online lesson from Project WET guides upper elementary and middle school students through calculating the amount of fresh, drinkable water on the planet.

 Seattle’s regional water system provides clean, reliable, drinking water to over 1.5 million people including the customers of Saving Water Partnership utilities.

 These informational videos produced by Seattle Public Utilities provide a behind-the-scenes look at our regional water system.

 - Cedar River Watershed Education Center